Towards Non-Volatile Spin Orbit Devices: Deposition of Ferroelectric Hafnia on Monolayer Graphene/Co/HM Stacks: Post-deposition sample characterization

+Finally, the impact of the ALD process on underlying Co/Pt(111) layers was investigated.
+During the stack deposition process, the Co layer is intercalated underneath the Gr layer by heating at a defined temperature.
+However, high temperatures can lead to intermixing of the Co/Pt(111) and a subsequent reduction in magnetic hysteresis \cite{vermeulen2019ferroelectric} and DMI \cite{zimmermann2018dzyaloshinskii}.
+The Gr/Co/Pt(111) fabrication process is described fully in \cite{ajejas2018unraveling, blanco2021large} and the supplementary materials, and the temperature dependence of intermixing was investigated in \cite{ajejas2019thermally}.
+Here, the effect of the ALD process on the structural and magnetic properties of the Co/Pt(111) bilayers is investigated.

-\textbf{Figure \ref{x_ray}} shows the X-ray analysis of the film stacks before and after HZO deposition.
-In panel a, X-ray reflectivity (XRR) measurements show the appearance of well-defined intensity oscillations due to the interference between reflected x-rays at the different interfaces of the heterostructure, demonstrating the presence of abrupt interfaces, also after HZO deposition.
-Besides the Al2O3[0006] crystallographic reflection from the substrate (at $2\theta=41.7\degree$), $\theta-2\theta{}$ diffraction patterns in panel b recorded in the heterostructures present an intense peak centered at $2\theta=39.8\degree$, which corresponds with Pt[111].
+X-Ray Reflectivity (XRR), X-ray diffraction (XRD) $\theta-2\theta$ measurements and rocking-scans were performed in a parallel beam geometry on a commercial Rigaku SmartLab SE multipurpose diffractometer.
+Figure \ref{x_ray} shows the X-ray analysis of the film stacks before and after HZO deposition.
+In figure \ref{x_ray}(a), XRR measurements show the appearance of well-defined intensity oscillations due to the interference between reflected x-rays at the different interfaces of the heterostructure, demonstrating the presence of abrupt interfaces, also after HZO deposition.
+Besides the Al$_2$O$_3$[0006] crystallographic reflection from the substrate (at $2\theta=41.7\degree$), $\theta-2\theta{}$ XRD patterns in figure \ref{x_ray}(b) recorded in the heterostructures present an intense peak centered at $2\theta=39.8\degree$, which corresponds with Pt[111].
 Despite the reduced Co thickness, we could observe a further peak at $2\theta=44.2\degree$ due to the relaxed out-of-plane Co$_{fcc}$[111].
-Panel c presents the rocking curves around the Pt[111] reflection proving that HZO deposition does not induce additional structural disorder in the Pt structure.
-In summary, the XRD measurements demonstrate the epitaxial growth of the Pt and Co layers, which grow (111)-oriented on top of the Al2O3 (0001) substrate.
-After HZO deposition, contributions from Pt and Co remain unchanged, indicating the preservation of the structural properties of the stack after the ALD proccess. \\
+Figure \ref{x_ray}(c) presents the rocking curves around the Pt[111] reflection proving that HZO deposition does not induce additional structural disorder in the Pt structure.

+The XRD measurements demonstrate the epitaxial growth of the Pt and Co layers, which grow (111)-oriented on top of the Al$_2$O$_3$ (0001) substrate.
+After HZO deposition, contributions from Pt and Co remain unchanged, indicating the preservation of the structural properties of the stack after the ALD proccess.

+A high-resolution annular bright field STEM image of the stack deposited onto Pt(111) is represented in figure \ref{x_ray}(d).
+The HZO layer is polycrystalline, while the TaOx capping layer is amorphous.
+The measurements were performed in a JEOL ARM200cF microscope after preparing cross-sections of the samples by mechanical polishing and Ar ion milling.
+Low magnification images (inset, also shown in higher resolution in the supplementary information) exhibit continuous layers over long lateral distances.
+No major interfacial intermixing due to the processing of the FE layer can be detected from these images.
+The chemical composition of the films was measured with electron energy-loss spectroscopy (EELS, see supplementary information), further confirming that the deposition method leaves the underlying stack intact.